sepal-contrib/se.plan/doc/en.rst

 	Benefit\_cost\_ratio = Restoration\_value\_index / Restoration\_cost.

 The benefit-cost ratio in **se.plan** is approximate in several ways.
 In particular, **se.plan** does not value potential restoration benefits in monetary terms, and it does not calculate the discounted sum of benefits over a multi-year time period that extends into the future.
-Its cost estimates account for the future to a greater degree, however; see :ref:`Appendix E`.
+Its cost estimates account for the future to a greater degree, however; see :ref:`appendix_e`.
 As a final step, **se.plan** converts the benefit-cost ratio across all sites in the user’s area of interest to a scale from 1 (low) to 5 (high).
 It reports this value as the *restoration suitability index* on the map and dashboard.

 As noted above, **se.plan** includes two indicators for benefits :math:`B_1` (biodiversity conservation) and :math:`B_3` (local livelihoods).
 For :math:`B_1`, the two indicators are the *biodiversity intactness index* and *number of endangered species*.
 Denote these two indicators by :math:`B_1a` and :math:`B_1b`. **se.plan** converts each of these indicators to a 1-5 scale and then calculates the overall biodiversity benefit, :math:`B_1`, as their simple average: